AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 In addition, the report will contain the column type Learning Path (Higher Level) for all learners who are enrolled to a Learning Path.

 In the Type column, Learning Program will be renamed as Learning Path.
 For existing connections, there will be no change.
-However, for new connections, the changes will be reflected&nbsp;after&nbsp;30 days.
+However, for new connections, the changes will be reflected after 30 days.

-### Training Report:&nbsp;Unified Report
+### Training Report: Unified Report

 **Existing connections**

-If the option Learning Path is&nbsp;disabled&nbsp;in the&nbsp;Admin&nbsp;account, no rows and columns are added in the reports.
+If the option Learning Path is disabled in the Admin account, no rows and columns are added in the reports.

-If the option Learning Path is&nbsp;enabled&nbsp;in the&nbsp;Admin&nbsp;account, the report will contain the&nbsp;column "Type".
-The column contains the new value "Learning&nbsp;Path (Higher level), wherever applicable".
+If the option Learning Path is enabled in the Admin account, the report will contain the column "Type".
+The column contains the new value "Learning Path (Higher level), wherever applicable".

 **New connections**

-If the option Learning Path is&nbsp;disabled&nbsp;in the&nbsp;Admin&nbsp;account, the training report will consist of the following columns:
+If the option Learning Path is disabled in the Admin account, the training report will consist of the following columns:

 * **Embedded Path:** Displays the name of the Learning Program
 * **Embedded Path ID:** Displays the IDs for the Learning Program.
-* **Embedded Course ID: **Displays the IDs of courses that are inside a Learning Path.
+* **Embedded Course ID:** Displays the IDs of courses that are inside a Learning Path.

 In addition, the report will contain the column type Learning Path (Higher Level) for all learners who are enrolled to a Learning Path.

 In the Type column, Learning Program will be renamed as Learning Path.
 For existing connections, there will be no change.
-However, for new connections, the changes will be reflected&nbsp;after 30 days.
+However, for new connections, the changes will be reflected after 30 days.

 # Custom FTP {#custom-ftp}